matitryc/Terraria-Block-Palette-Remastered/README.md

 It's being done in hopes of being deployed one day to help the Terraria community with their builds.

 ## Techstack
--Vue 3 (Composition API)
+- Vue 3 (Composition API)
--Pinia
+- Pinia
--Sass
+- Sass
--Firebase
+- Firebase